Kitchen Lighting Trends for 2021

 While an all white kitchen can look fresh, clean and bright, it can sometimes lack personality and almost look a little sterile.
 Adding a bright pop of colour such as red, yellow or orange is becoming increasingly popular, while updating an all white kitchen with a monochrome scheme is a timeless design choice.

-We expect to see more green in 2020 as accent wallpaper in palms and botanicals are becoming increasingly popular.
+We expect to see more green in 2021 as accent wallpaper in palms and botanicals are becoming increasingly popular.
 Trusty earthy greens can freshen your space, and the addition of green lighting can really wake up your living space and bring your accent wallpaper to life.
 Green olive, guacamole and antique moss and are very on trend this season, they are turning heads on the catwalk and there is no reason you can’t introduce them to your home too.
-Dar Lighting introduces you to a timeless and elegant Dillon Table Lamp in Green Glass and Green Faux Silk.
-This stunning table lamp designed with green transparent glass and a green faux silk shade can stand elegantly tall in both bedrooms and living rooms

 4. Natural materials